METEO 3 Lesson 5 Images

 Text description of the enhanced infrared satellite loop images (0:05)

-The image is a satellite map showing weather patterns over the central and eastern United States.
-It is a grayscale map overlaid with colored areas indicating different temperature levels.
-The colors range from green to red, with green representing the lowest temperatures and red the highest.
-A prominent red and orange mass is located in the northern central part of the U.S., indicating a storm or system with high temperatures.
-Smaller patches of yellow and green are scattered throughout other areas, signifying cooler temperatures and smaller systems.
+The video is a series of satellite images showing weather patterns west of the Mississippi river.
+It is a grayscale map overlaid with colored areas indicating cloud top temperatures.
+The land is colored in light grey, indicating warmer temperatures, with clouds in shades of white, green, yellow, and red indicating deep convection.
+A prominent red and orange area of clouds is located in the northern central part of the U.S., indicating a storm with tall and cold cloud tops.
+Smaller patches of yellow and green are scattered throughout Texas and Louisiana.
 The western part of the map is predominantly gray, indicating calmer weather.
-A temperature scale is displayed on the left, with values ranging from -20 to 80.
+A temperature scale is displayed on the left, with values ranging from 20 to -90.

 Credit: Penn State Department of Meteorology and Atmospheric Science